 Most work-at-home jobs are going to require that you have a fairly new laptop or computer and a high-speed internet connection.
-But besides those two things, you may also need items like a dedicated phone line, a headset, Windows operating system and more.
-Be sure to read through each job's equipment requirements to make sure you have the proper equipment ready.
-You'll also want to consider the cost of certain items (like a dedicated phone line) and whether the hourly rate is sufficient for the recurring equipment/service costs.
+But besides those two things, you may also need items like a dedicated phone line, a headset, a Windows operating system, and more.
+Be sure to read through each job’s equipment requirements to make sure you have the proper equipment ready.
+You’ll also want to consider the cost of certain items (like a dedicated phone line) and whether the hourly rate is sufficient for the recurring equipment/service costs.
 For more information on equipment needs — check out this post.

 9. Do you have the right personality for working from home?

 When I used to work in a cubicle, I dreamed of working from home.
 I imagined lunch dates with friends, sitting out by the pool with my laptop, and leisurely doing the laundry while I answered emails.
 This is not how working from home is at all.
 Working from home requires a great amount of focus and motivation.
 If you can’t block out distractions and accomplish tasks on your own — it’s going to be really tough to make it work.
 Before you start working from home, consider your personality type and if it is well suited to this sort of arrangement.

 Working from home is a blessing for many.
 But before you make the leap, you need to consider these factors to see if it really is an ideal situation.
 If you don’t have the right skills, personality, or the pay isn’t going to be suffiecent, it might be more frustrating and stressful than working in a tradtional office.

 Hey Holly, I have exceptional customer service and am looking for a job that can help me not just stay on track with what I used to make but keep me fulfilled.
 I have worked in retail, sales and hospitality.
 How can I implement those in a WFH job?
 Where do I begin, also I would need the equipment provided.